influx6/fractals/readme.md

 Fractal evolved out of an experiment in using middleware like patterns to create functional programming behavior in Go.
 It provides functions as its expressive approach to create operations that both are pure and combinative.
-In essence follows the idea of a stack of task combined for reuse.
+In essence follows the idea of a stack of pure functions combined for reuse.

 ## Install